 - Water the “drip line” of the shrub or tree, not its trunk.
 The drip line is located directly below the reaches of the outermost branches.
 Be sure to use a slow running hose or a soaker hose to saturate the soil within the drip line to a depth of 10 inches.

-Caring For Your Shrubs In North Texas
+Caring For Your Shrubs In Fort Worth

 The fall is the perfect time to give your shrubs the TLC that they need after the blistering summer heat.
 Whether you have a yard filled with trees or a small number of potted shrubs on your patio, here are a few tips that will help your plants remain happy and healthy: